allbecauseyoutoldmeso/CV/README.md

 <a id='evolution'></a>
 ## Evolution as a Developer

-A chronological representation of some of my favourite things from the past five months:
+A few chronological snapshots since Christmas 2016:

 | Project | What | When |
 | ---- |---- | ----|